-In accordance with the terms of its Offering Memorandum the Fund reports its net assets attributable to shareholders of participating shares on a monthly basis.
-As a result of the preparation of these consolidated financial statements certain adjustments have been recorded to the net assets attributable to shareholders as previously reported in order to comply with IFRS.
+In accordance with the terms of its offering documents the Fund reports its net assets attributable to shareholders of participating shares on a daily basis.
+As a result of the preparation of these consolidated financial statements certain adjustments have been recorded to the net assets attributable to shareholders of participating shares as previously reported in order to comply with IFRS.
 These differences are: